onap/doc/docs/index.rst

  |                                                               | participants.                                                                                 |
  +---------------------------------------------------------------+-----------------------------------------------------------------------------------------------+

-You can reach the complete Casablanca Release documentation from the Navigation bar on the left.
+You can reach the complete set of Dublin Release documentation from the Navigation bar on the left.

 .. toctree::
    :maxdepth: 1